3lle-dev/NoMoreLocked/README.md

 - Sends them to a specified Discord channel via Invoke-RestMethod.

+- The decryption of the passwords will be another module, with a simple python script you can do by your own.

 ⚠️ First time using PowerShell, so be gentle! 😉

 ## 🚨 Disclaimer